-With an 80% market share and 3.3 billion searches every day, Baidu is indisputably the king of Chinese search engines and the relative “Google of China.”
+With an 80% market share and 3.3 billion searches every day, Baidu is the king of Chinese search engines and the “Google of China.”
 However, the differences between Google and Baidu are vast, especially around SEO.
-So if you want to be discovered in China, you’ll need to play by Baidu’s rules.
+So if you want to be found in China, you’ll need to play by Baidu’s rules.

 1. SPEAK THE RIGHT LANGUAGE

-Short URLs written in Pinyin (a Romanized version of Chinese) are recommended, but for the website’s actual content, Baidu overwhelmingly favors Simplified Chinese.
+Short URLs written in Pinyin (a Romanized version of Chinese) are best, but for the website’s actual content, Baidu overwhelmingly favors Simplified Chinese.

-While you may be speaking the right language, you need to also be conscious of what content you’re putting out there.
-Baidu not only censors anti-government speech, adult content and gambling material, but anything considered to be culturally sensitive news and information.
-So it’s crucial to make sure nothing on your website could be construed, either directly or indirectly via external links on your site, as censored material.
+While you may be speaking the right language, you should also be conscious of what content you’re putting out there.
+Baidu censors anti-government speech, adult content and gambling material, as well as anything considered to be culturally sensitive news and information.
+So it’s crucial to make sure nothing on your website could be interpreted, either directly or indirectly via external links on your site, as censored material.

 2. GET TO THE POINT